Successfully Blast-Tested Blast-Resistant Buildings

 At RedGuard Specialist Services, we can never overstate the importance of blast testing.
 If the manufacturer you are considering has not performed a successful live field blast test, we strongly recommend you look elsewhere.

-Our successful blast test (video and printed results available upon request) was conducted by detonating an explosive charge a set distance from the building being tested.
+Our successful blast tests were conducted by detonating an explosive charge a set distance from the building being tested.
 The entire process was filmed by a high-speed camera and afterward, the footage, as well as the building’s interior, exterior and structure, were closely examined to determine any damage.
 In addition, measurements were taken to see how much the entire building shifted during the test.

 The importance of blast-pressure ratings